Errata for the 1997 Southern Fandom Confederation Handbook & History

 Algis Budrys (Special Guest)

-DSC 38 2000 Son of Beachcon Jekyll Island, GA 201 Bill Francis Lynn Harris & T.K.F.
-Weisskopf Jack McDevitt
+DSC 38 May 19-21, 2000 Son of Beachcon Jekyll Island, GA 201 Bill Francis Lynn Harris & T.K.F.
+Weisskopf Jack McDevitt Jack McDevitt (GoH)

-Ron Walotsky (AGoH)
+Ron Walotsky (Artist GoH)

 P.L.
-Caruthers-Montgomery & Larry Montgomery (FGoHs)
+Caruthers-Montgomery & Larry Montgomery (Fan GoHs)

 Jack Haldeman (TM)